JamesOHogan/James-Hogan/README.md

 - 👋 Hi, I’m @JamesOHogan
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning AI in Global Treasury
-- 💞️ I’m looking to collaborate on Reporting
+- 💞️ I’m looking to collaborate on Reporting, SQL, Tableau and Snowflake

 <!---